 - Sintering, compression molding, pressing, ram or paste extrusion, hot stamping, machining, extrusion of pre-sintered powders on special machines.

-- Paste extrusion, which blends PTGE with hydrocarbons, is used to fabricate PTFE into tapes, tubes, and wire insulation.
+- Paste extrusion, which blends PTFE with hydrocarbons, is used to fabricate it into tapes, tubes, and wire insulation.
 The hydrocarbon will vaporize before the part is sintered.

 - Operating range -200°C to 260°C.

 Engaging Read – What is PVDF (Polyvinylidene Fluoride) | A Detailed Guide